-- a) timings are taken of setting, running and striking - b) teams are advised at 5 and 8 minutes of setting time. - c) teams are advised at 3 and 4 minutes of striking time.
+- a) timings are taken of setting, running and striking - b) setting times do not include the rigging of any specials etc that are required for this production. - c) teams are advised at 5 and 8 minutes of setting time. - d) teams are advised at 3 and 4 minutes of striking time.